James Miles Langstaff

 Langstaff also owned a sawmill in the area.
 Although his fees were the same as those suggested by the local medical association, he often did not collect them from the poor, or reduced them for various reasons, and the addition income from the sawmill was needed to support his family.

 In 1878, Langstaff was elected to the Richmond Hill Village Council as a councillor.
 He served one year.
 In 1880, he was elected to the council as reeve.
-In 1882, the widowed Langstaff married Louisa Palmer, with whom he had four children.

 Langstaff died in 1889, still an active doctor.

+Family and legacy

+Langstaff married Mary Ann Miller in 1854.
+The couple had ten children, with three surviving to adulthood.
+The academic Phyllis Grosskurth (1924–2015) was his granddaughter.
+In 1882, the widowed Langstaff married Louisa Palmer, with whom he had four additional children.

 Langstaff Secondary School in Richmond Hill was opened in 1964 and named in his honour.
 Dr. James Langstaff Park in Richmond Hill is also named in his honour.
 It is part of the Langstaff Discovery Centre whose name more generally honours his family line.